littlepunks/autohome/README.md

 Move to using chart.js and storing the data a different way
 - [PI] Move /var/log to RAM to reduce load on SD (refer https://mcuoneclipse.com/2019/04/01/log2ram-extending-sd-card-lifetime-for-raspberry-pi-lorawan-gateway/)
 - RRDTOOL to capture motion events

-## Build
-- Double check there isn't a permissions error on the graph image files when they are git cloned or written for the first time.
-Has crashed autohome before.
-There is some error checking already but may need more, like checks for dirs and permissions

 ## Sensors
 - TPLINK - plug online/offline events should change sensor status to red